 Management and franchise segment revenues and operating income increased for all periods primarily as a result of the net addition of hotels to our managed and franchised system, as well as increases in RevPAR at our comparable managed and franchised properties of 2.4 percent and 2.0 percent for the years ended December 31, 2017 and 2016 compared to the years ended December 31, 2016 and 2015, respectively.
-For the year ended December 31, 2017 compared to the year ended December 31, 2016, the increase in management and franchise segment revenues and operating income was also due to an increase in licensing and other fees.
+For the year ended December 31, 2017 compared to the year ended December 31, 2017 compared to the year ended December 31, 2017 compared to the year ended December 31, 2016, the increase in management and franchise segment revenues and operating income was also due to an increase in licensing and other fees.
 Refer to "-Revenues" for further discussion of the increases in revenues from our managed and franchised properties.

 Ownership segment revenues decreased for all periods primarily as a result of foreign currency changes and, for the year ended December 31, 2016 compared to the year ended December 31, 2015, the disposal of hotels.
 Ownership operating income increased for the year ended December 31, 2017 compared to the year ended December 31, 2016 primarily as a result of decreases in owned and leased hotel operating expenses.
-Ownership operating income decreased for the year ended December 31, 2016 compared to the year ended December 31, 2015 primarily as a result of the decrease in ownership segment revenues partially offset by decreases in owned and leased hotel operating expenses.
+Ownership operating income decreased for the year ended December 31, 2016 compared to the year ended December 31, 2016 compared to the year ended December 31, 2016 compared to the decrease in ownership segment revenues partially offset by decreases in owned and leased hotel operating expenses.
 Refer to "-Revenues" and "-Operating Expenses" for further discussion of the changes in revenues and operating expenses at our owned and leased hotels.